-This example demonstrates the effectiveness of the proposed method in accurately solving the POC problem, achieving high precision in both state and adjoint functions over various time intervals.
+This example demonstrates the effectiveness of the proposed method in accurately solving the parabolic optimal control problem, achieving high precision in both state and adjoint functions over various time intervals.
 The results highlight the robustness of the rational RBF approach and its applicability in addressing complex dynamic systems.